 Amortisation is recognised in the Statement of Profit or Loss on a straight-line basis over the estimated useful life of the software, from the date that it is available for use.
 The estimated useful life of software is three to five years.
-Expenditure incurred to maintain software programs is recognised in the income statement as incurred.
+Expenditure incurred to maintain software programs is recognised in the statement of profit or loss as incurred.